sjbiaga/kittens/queens-3-trampoline/README.md

   case class Call[A](closure: () => Trampoline[A]) extends Trampoline[A]
 ```

-leaving the association between the closure and the block to the (missing) implementation of `Trampoline`.
-Scala also
+leaving the association between the closure and the block to the implementation of `flatMap`.
-provides a much more readable syntactic sugar known as a `for`–comprehension.

 ```Scala
 // The proper mode to achieve stack safety